18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 - the exact dates you held each job (from month/year to month/year or “present”)
 - number of hours per week you worked (if part time)

-If you are interested in submitting your resume before the application process is open, please send your resume and  cover letter (optional) to cloud-gov-jobs@gsa.gov